 Founding Chair of Music Mark (UK Association for Music Education) 2012.
 Former chair of Federation of Music Services.

-Currently Chair of Trust Music, trustee of Bolton & Farnworth CE MAT.
+Retired Chair of Trust Music, trustee of Bolton & Farnworth CE MAT.
 Guest music director Corus Brass Ensemble.

 Proud dad, foodie, wine aficionado and traveller.
 Frequent visitor to Germany (Paderborn and Schleswig-Holstein especially.)